Trans-dimensional Hamiltonian model selection and parameter estimation from sparse, noisy data: Results

 \subsection{Computational details}

-For each simulation, we generated coherence signals based on a set of simulated $^{13}$C that determine the number of spins and the hyperfine couplings for specified experimental parameters and relative decoherence values.
-We hybridize the algorithms discussed in Sec. \ref{sec:algorithms} as outlined in Alg. \ref{alg:hybrid_alg}, and we initialized 5 ensembles and let each ensemble evolve for 25,000 steps, and we consider the first 10,000 steps to be burn-in time.
+For each simulation, we generate coherence signals based on a set of simulated $^{13}$C that determine the number of spins and the hyperfine couplings for specified experimental parameters and relative decoherence values.
+We hybridize the algorithms discussed in Sec. \ref{sec:algorithms} as outlined in Alg. \ref{alg:hybrid_alg}, and we initialize 5 ensembles and let each ensemble evolve for 25,000 steps, and we consider the first 10,000 steps to be burn-in time.
 We cycle between 50 steps of RJMCMC to determine the number of spins in the system, 100 steps of PT to obtain a better fit of the hyperfine coupling Hamiltonian parameters for a fixed number of spins, and 25 steps of RWMH for the relative decoherence parameter $\lambda$.
+For more details and practical strategies to choose and tune hyperparameters, see Appendix \ref{app:hyperparams}.

 For the lattice sites and sets of hyperfine parameters computed at each lattice site, we use data from \cite{takacs2024accurate} and define a cutoff of lattice sites by considering only lattice sites with hyperfine couplings with either component of $A_{\parallel}$ or $A_{\perp}$ greater than 5 kHz.
 For RJMCMC, we consider a maximum of $k_{\text{max}} = 50$ nuclear spins to be recovered.
 For PT, we use $J=10$ strands and inverse temperatures $\beta_j = 2^{-j}$.
 The discrete random walk over lattice sites uses a walker radius of $R = 5$ \AA, and the continuous RWMH for $D$ over $[0, 1]$ with reflected boundary conditions uses a walker radius of $R = 0.01$.
 Unless stated otherwise, the default values for the simulated experiments are 250 uniformly sampled $\tau_j$ values between 0 and 8 $\mu$s, $N=16$ dynamical decoupling pulses, an external applied magnetic field of 311 G, and $\epsilon \sim \mathcal{N}(0, 0.001)$ noise added to each data point of the simulated coherence signal.
-For details on how hyperparameters were chosen and how they impact the performance of the hybrid algorithm, see Appendix \ref{app:hyperparams}.
+For details on how hyperparameters are chosen and how they impact the performance of the hybrid algorithm, see Appendix \ref{app:hyperparams}.